amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/machine_learning/ML_articles.md

 + Using machine learning to fight poaching: https://medium.com/datadriveninvestor/ai-drones-and-game-theory-for-smart-wildlife-conservation-7c1a27adc151
 + The difference between AI and ML: https://medium.com/iotforall/the-difference-between-artificial-intelligence-machine-learning-and-deep-learning-3aa67bff5991
 + A machine learning meme generator: https://blogs.nvidia.com/blog/2018/07/18/deep-learning-generating-memes/
++ A computer that can code for itself: https://qz.com/920468/artificial-intelligence-created-by-microsoft-and-university-of-cambridge-is-learning-to-write-code-by-itself-not-steal-it/